pconwell/erx-sfp-att-fiber-gateway-bridge/temp.md

 in a new terminal
 `sudo python /config/scripts/eap_proxy.py --restart-dhcp --ignore-when-wan-up --ignore-logoff --ping-gateway --set-mac eth0 eth5`

-If it works, `confirm`
+If it works, `confirm` in the first terminal

-powercycle router and wait. if it works.
+powercycle router and wait. if it works...

-reboot router and confirm external IP is assigned to eth0.0
+reboot router and confirm WAN IP is assigned to eth0.0